mvaganov/self/RESUME.md

 * Implemented and debugged multiple proprietary asynchronous client/server products
 * Conceived and implemented original scriptable UI engines for mobile and created associated compilers and virtual machines
 * Lead development of a social-media photo-blogging application that was shelved by management
-* A responsible part of shipping 5 distinct mobile applications, and many SKUs of each
+* Created a client/server test app used for system testing and engineer training
-* Created a client/server test app used for system testing and engineer training <!--- #ifndef redux -->
+* A responsible part of shipping 5 distinct mobile applications, and many SKUs of each<!--- #ifndef redux -->
 * Trained engineers in proprietary BREW and J2ME technologies
 * Developed zip-compression based networking/content distribution protocol
 * Designed, developed, maintained, and ported applications using "For Prizes" asynchronous multiplayer technology